chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_lightweight_vs_full.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following example uses the |resource file| resource to show the difference between it and what it would look like if it were a lightweight resource.
+The following example shows the difference between the |resource file| resource and what it would look like if it were a lightweight resource.

 .. code-block:: ruby